 Ethics and Scientific Responsibility

 Conflict of Interest, Human & Animal Rihgts, Informed Consent

 Editorial Policies and Peer Review System

-Klinik Psikofarmakoloji Bülteni- Bulletin of Clinical Psychopharmacology (hereafter referred as The Bulletin of Clinical Psychopharmacology), a watchword of speed, has been publishing peer-reviewed articles in English and Turkish in four issues per year since 1990.
-The articles reflecting contemporary interests of clinical, experimental and basic scientists and authors in the following and related fields are published: Psychopharmacology, psychiatry (pediatric and adulthood), and behavioral sciences.
-Bulletin of Clinical Psychopharmacology is a scientific publication aiming free access by medical institutions and professionals from all over the world.
-Target audience of The Bulletin of Clinical Psychopharmacology includes specialistsand students in psychiatry, psychology, neurology, pharmacology, molecular biology, genetics, physiology, neurochemistry and related sciences.
+Psychiatry and Clinical Psychopharmacology has been publishing peer-reviewed articles in English in four issues per year since 1990.
+The articles reflecting contemporary interests of clinical, experimental, and basic scientists and authors in the following and related fields are published: psychopharmacology, psychiatry (pediatric and adulthood), and behavioral sciences.
+Psychiatry and Clinical Psychopharmacology is a scientific publication aiming free access by medical institutions and professionals from all over the world.
+Target audience of the Psychiatry and Clinical Psychopharmacology includes specialistsand students in psychiatry, psychology, neurology, pharmacology, molecular biology, genetics, physiology, neurochemistry, and related sciences.

 EDITORIAL POLICIES AND PEER REVIEW SYSTEM

-The Bulletin of Clinical Psychopharmacology will consider publication of papers in the following categories:
+The Psychiatry and Clinical Psychopharmacology will consider publication of papers in the following categories:

 - Original Research

 Papers that have not been published before or under evaluation by other journals are accepted for evaluation by Psychiatry and Clinical Psychopharmacology, if approved by the editor.